pilgrimtabby/gdrive-stash/README.md

 First, make sure that [glotlabs's gdrive tool](https://github.com/glotlabs/gdrive) is downloaded, on your path, and configured with Google OAuth Client credentials (this is easy to do with a basic Google account -- see their [guide](https://github.com/glotlabs/gdrive/blob/main/docs/create_google_api_credentials.md)).

-Download `gdrive-stash.ps1` (Windows only) or `gdrive-stash.py` (Windows, Linux, MacOS) and call it from the command prompt, use it in a script, or do whatever you want with it.
+Download `gdrive-stash.ps1` (slow, Windows only) or `gdrive-stash.py` (faster, works on Windows, Linux, and MacOS) and call it from the command prompt, use it in a script, or do whatever you want with it.
 For easy access, you may want to place it in a folder that's on your path.